EFanZh/Graphviz-Preview/README.md

 ## Known issues

 - After saving an untitled file, the preview becomes invalid.
-- The graph border and the the shadow is not strictly aligned.
 - When the zoom ratio is too large, the graph may be at a wrong position.